Missing kayaker's mobile phone found as search continues

 Dominic Jackson was last seen by dogwalkers near Findlater Castle, Moray, on Saturday afternoon after setting off from Portsoy Harbour earlier that day.

-He was reported missing on Sunday night when he did not return home to Laurencekirk.
+He was reported missing on Sunday night when he failedto return home to Laurencekirk.

 The 35-year-old's kayak was discovered almost 80 miles away near Lybster, Caithness, on Monday.